-The answer to “What is Medicaid SD” is simple: a program that enables low-income individuals to access quality and affordable health care in South Dakota.
-South Dakota Medicaid eligibility requirements are outlined on our website.
+The answer to “What is Medicaid in SD?” is simple: a program that enables low-income individuals to access quality and affordable health care in South Dakota.
+Medicaid eligibility requirements are outlined on our website.
 The eligibility criteria may change from time to time, as has been the case over the decades.
 The South Dakota Medicaid eligibility requirements mainly relate to an applicant’s citizenship and income level.

 Medicaid in South Dakota is administered by the Division of Economic Assistance, which is under the Department of Social Services.
 The Division also runs the Children’s Health Insurance Program (CHIP).
 Qualifying for South Dakota Medicaid provides one with various benefits.
 For example, the coverage helps to pay for necessary medical expenses for eligible services.
 Medicaid SD application is simple and free.
 Eligible residents can apply for Medicaid in different ways as outlined on our website.

 However, South Dakota Medicaid does not cover all health procedures.
 Moreover, some procedures are offered with restrictions.
 The restrictions usually relate to the amount of coverage, co-payments and whether approval is required.
 Eligible SD Medicaid members should find out whether the procedures they want to undertake are covered.
 The primary health care providers are required to advice Medicaid members of the status of the services they want.

 More information about Medicaid in South Dakota is available here on our site.
 Find out about South Dakota Medicaid eligibility, application, coverage and costs by checking the respective pages on our website.

 What Are the Requirements for Medicaid in South Dakota?